What ages does the playgroup cater for?

 Why is there so much singing at playgroup?

-A Steiner Playgroup will use songs to transition from one activity to another.
+A Steiner Playgroup uses songs to transition from one activity to another.
 This can appear strange to the newcomer, and confronting when asked to join in!
 However, these songs are a very effective way for the children to gently wind down from one activity and prepare for the next.
 Transition from one activity to another, which can so often be a battle, becomes a game.
 Again, the children will join in if we adults show them how!

 I have never stitched anything in my life.
 Do I have to do the craft projects?